open-telemetry/opentelemetry-specification/specification/metrics/api.md

 sums directly.
 Read more [characteristics of additive instruments](#additive-and-non-additive-instruments-compared) below.

-The monotonic instruments are significant because they support rate calculations.
+The monotonic additive instruments are significant because they support rate calculations.
 Read more information about [choosing metric instruments](#monotonic-and-non-monotonic-instruments-compared) below.